tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 13. Instructor Do: Reflect (10 min)

-This activity will conclude today's lesson and provide a chance for students to reflect upon what they've learned throughout the day.
+This activity will conclude today's lesson and provide a chance for students to reflect on what they've learned throughout the day.

 The purpose of this activity is to allow students a chance to take a step back and digest the concepts that have been taught today by engaging students in such a way that students drive the conversation, thereby reinforcing their learning by "teaching" the class.

 Recap the skills and concepts learned throughout the lesson, and engage students by having them lead the discussion as much as possible:

-* Ask if there are any students who would like to volunteer to summarize the any of the following concepts.
+* Ask if any students would like to volunteer to summarize any of the following concepts.

   * What is the purpose of an algorithmic trading framework?
 What does it look like?

     **Answer:** The purpose of an algorithmic trading framework is to abstract and encapsulate the code into easily modifiable functions.
 The result is a customizable, end-to-end implementation of robust and fully functional financial trading application.

-  * What is the CCXT library and what does it do?
+  * What is the CCXT library, and what does it do?
 Why is it a convenient library to have in terms of trading?

     **Answer:** The CCXT library is a Cryptocurrency Exchange Trading API that provides a common developer interface to many of the cryptocurrency exchanges.

   * What is the asyncio library?
 Why was it important for our algorithmic trading applications?

-    **Answer:** The asyncio library is framework for writing asychronous code.
+    **Answer:** The asyncio library is a framework for writing asynchronous code.
 Using asyncio in the trading framework allows the dashboard page to load while the data is fetched and updated asynchronously.

   * What is data persistence?
 Why is it important?